-- 7.10.1 The role of the Chair of the Scrutiny Committees will be essential in implementing the new method of working.
-The Chairs will liaise with the Cabinet and supervise the Work Programme and identify cross cutting themes arising from the various Scrutiny Committees . - 7.10.2 In summary, therefore, the Chair will: - (a) be accountable for delivering the new way of working for scrutiny; - (b) will meet regularly to monitor Work Programmes; - (c) will liaise with the Cabinet on issues affecting the Scrutiny Work Programme; and - (d) [report to the four standing business meetings of the Council on progress in implementing the new methods of working.]
+7.10.1 The role of the Chair of the Scrutiny Committees will be essential in implementing the new method of working.
+The Chairs and Vice Chairs will individually and collectively through the Scrutiny Forum liaise with the Cabinet.
+The Scrutiny Forum will and supervise the Work Programme and identify cross cutting themes arising from the various Scrutiny Committees .7.10.2 In summary, therefore, the Chair will:

+(a) be accountable for delivering the work - new way of working for scrutiny;

+- (b) will meet regularly to monitor Work Programmes; - (c) will liaise with the Cabinet on issues affecting the Scrutiny Work Programme; and

+(d) report to the four standing business meetings of the Council on progress in implementing the new methods of working.